joyeusenoelle/assorted-scripts/README.md

 **McCoy_ebooks**

-Damn it, Jim, I'm a doctor, not a <random noun>!
+Damn it, Jim, I'm a doctor, not a %random noun%!

 You can see him in action [here](https://www.twitter.com/mccoy_ebooks).
 (The account is not automated and only updates when I remember to run the script.)